BijanProgrammerWebsites/notes-web/docs/frontend/javascript.md

 ## Default Values for Destructured Objects

-You can destructure an object and give default values to each individual entry:
+You can destructure an object and give default values to each entry:

 ```javascript
 const {name = 'Bijan', age = 20} = user;